panva/jose/SECURITY.md

 - **Oversized inputs** ([CWE-400](https://cwe.mitre.org/data/definitions/400.html)): Except for the configurable JWE decompressed plaintext limit, the library does not enforce size limits on JWTs, JWS, JWE, JWK, or JWKS inputs.
 Enforcing input size limits appropriate for the application's context (e.g., limiting the size of incoming tokens or payloads before passing them to the library) is the responsibility of the application.
 - **Untrusted JWKS sources**: Security issues arising from fetching keys from untrusted or compromised JWKS endpoints, insecure transport, user-provided fetch implementations, proxies, or writable caches are the user's responsibility.
 - **Application policy decisions**: Missing `exp`, `aud`, `iss`, `sub`, `typ`, `nonce`, `jti`, or custom claims, replay prevention, token revocation, session binding, and authorization checks are application responsibilities unless the relevant `jose` validation option was used and bypassed.
+- **Raw token string identity**: Security issues caused by using the original JWT, JWS, or JWE string as a canonical authorization, authentication, replay-prevention, revocation, cache, or session-binding key are application misuse unless the application has defined and enforced its own canonical representation.
 - **Decode-only APIs**: Security issues caused by using `decodeJwt` or `decodeProtectedHeader` as if they authenticated, decrypted, verified, or validated a token are application misuse, not vulnerabilities in this library.
 - **Unsecured JWTs**: Security issues caused by using `UnsecuredJWT` for authenticated or integrity-protected data are application misuse, not vulnerabilities in this library.
 - **Header-supplied trust anchors**: Security issues caused by trusting attacker-controlled `jku`, `x5u`, `x5c`, `x5t`, `x5t#S256`, or embedded `jwk` header values without an application-defined trust policy are application misuse, not vulnerabilities in this library.
 - **General JWS or JWE multi-party policy**: The General JSON serialization APIs return the first successfully verified signature or decrypted recipient.
 Applications that require all signatures, quorum signatures, or validation of every recipient must implement that policy themselves.
+- **Non-canonical cryptographic encodings**: Acceptance or rejection of non-canonical signature or key encodings by the runtime's Web Cryptography implementation is outside the scope of this library.